Sacroiliac joint: Signs and symptoms

 Sacroiliac joint dysfunction is tested using provocative and nonprovocative maneuvers.
 Nonprovocative sacroiliac joint examination maneuvers would include Gillet Test, prone knee flexion test, supine long sitting test, standing flexion test, and seated flexion test.
 There is a lack of evidence that these sacroiliac joint mobility maneuvers detect motion abnormalities.

 Given the inherent technical limitations of the visible and palpable signs from these sacroiliac joint mobility maneuvers, another broad category of clinical signs has been described called provocative maneuvers.
 These maneuvers are designed to reproduce or increase pain originating from within the sacroiliac joint.

 When the provocative maneuvers reproduce pain along the typical area, it raises suspicion for sacroiliac joint dysfunction.
 However no single test is very reliable in diagnosing of sacroiliac joint dysfunction.
 Weakness, numbness, or the loss of a related reflex may indicate nervous system damage.

 The current gold standard for diagnosis of sacroiliac joint dysfunction emanating within the joint is sacroiliac joint injection confirmed under fluoroscopy or CT-guidance using a local anesthetic solution.
 The diagnosis is confirmed when the patient reports a significant change in relief from pain and the diagnostic injection is performed on 2 separate visits.
 Published studies have used at least a 75 percent change in relief of pain before a response is considered positive and the sacroiliac joint deemed the source of pain.

 Pregnancy

+The hormonal changes of menstruation, pregnancy, and lactation can affect the integrity of the ligament support around the SIJ, which is why women often find the days leading up to their period are when the pain is at its worst.
+During pregnancy, female hormones are released that allow the connective tissues in the body to relax.
+The relaxation is necessary so that during delivery, the female pelvis can stretch enough to allow birth.
+This stretching results in changes to the SIJs, making them overly mobile.
+Over a period of years, these changes can eventually lead to wear-and-tear arthritis.
+As would be expected, the more pregnancies a woman has, the higher her chances of SI joint problems.
+During the pregnancy, micro tears and small gas pockets can appear within the joint.

 Muscle imbalance, trauma (e.g., falling on the buttock) and hormonal changes can all lead to SIJ dysfunction.
 Sacroiliac joint pain may be felt anteriorly, however, care must be taken to differentiate this from hip joint pain.

 Women are considered more likely to suffer from sacroiliac pain than men, mostly because of structural and hormonal differences between the sexes, but so far no credible evidence exists that confirms this notion.
 Female anatomy often allows one fewer sacral segment to lock with the pelvis, and this may increase instability.